asd-lt/numeral.php/README.md

 ## Getting Started

-Working with Numerals.php is fairly straightforward.
+Working with Numeral.php is fairly straightforward.
 There are two things you have to do when first getting started.
 First, we need to create a language manager instance, and then a `Numeral` (this class does all the formatting and unformatting) instance.
 The language manager handles loading culture information that the formatter will use.

 Doing this might look like this: